bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 It was kind of like, it's supposed to be like the flagship use case of silent payments as donations.
 And then there's been interest from other wallets as well, but I think people are waiting on the LibSecP module, because once the LibSecP module is there, then it can get into BDK.
-Once it's in BDK, it becomes easier for, etc.
+Once it's in BDK, it becomes easier.

 Ruben Somsen: 00:58:26